 - 4. Create clear boundaries between work and non-work time.
 Don't be a slave to work!
 Whether it's a job or housework, be sure to set an end time to every day and every week. - 5.
 Praise God for the abilities and talents that He has placed within you so that you can do the amazing things that you do every day.
 Recognize that without God, we could not even lift a single finger. - 6.
-The Sabbath is a time to rest and let go.
-Think of something that you need to release.
-Write it down, and then during you quiet time with God, name it and give it to Him.
+Try this exercise: Clench your fists as tightly as you can for 60 seconds and then let go.
+That's a taste of Shabbat.
+We work hard for six days, and then on the seventh, we let go and rest.